Aaron Martin (American football)

-Aaron Beamon Martin (born February 10, 1941) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Los Angeles Rams, the Philadelphia Eagles, and the Washington Redskins.
+Aaron Beamon Martin Sr. (February 10, 1941 – January 9, 2017) was an American professional football player who was a cornerback in the National Football League (NFL) for the Los Angeles Rams, the Philadelphia Eagles, and the Washington Redskins.
 He played college football for the North Carolina Central Eagles, earning induction into the school's Alex M. Rivera Athletics Hall of Fame.

+Martin died on January 9, 2017, at the age of 75.